-The history of the college, from 1965 through 2018, is presented through news clips and photos extracted from the archived issues of Impact magazine, the college’s annual publication for alumni, friends and parents of current students.
+The history of the college, from 1965 through 2018, is presented through news clips and photos extracted from the archived issues of Impact magazine, the college’s semi-annual publication for alumni, friends and parents of current students.
 The fall 2018 magazine was the final issue published before the college’s official name change to the Carl R. Ice College of Engineering.

 Two additional sections of this volume contain bios and photos of each dean of the college, as well as a photo gallery of all members of the Hall of Fame.